 SILT, Colo. – Annual winter closures to motorized and mechanized vehicles begin Dec.
 1 in specific areas managed by the Bureau of Land Management’s Colorado River Valley Field Office to protect critical big game winter range and prevent road damage.

-New this year, the Sutey Ranch parcel in Garfield County will be closed to all human use between Dec.
-1 and April 15 to prevent disturbance to wintering big game, as determined in the Sutey Ranch Management Plan completed in April 2019.
+The Sutey Ranch area in Garfield County will be closed to all human use between Dec.
+1 and April 15.

 Elsewhere in the Colorado River Valley Field Office, winter closures to motorized and mechanized use occur in multiple locations in Eagle, Garfield and Pitkin counties annually from Dec.
 1 to April 15.
 In several additional areas of Eagle County, the winter closures are in effect from Jan.
 16 to April 15.
 These areas closed to motorized and mechanized use continue to be open to non-motorized and non-mechanized recreation opportunities such as hiking, snowshoeing, horseback riding and skiing.